Topl/daml-on-topl/spec/modules/transfer.md

 #### `SignedTransfer`

 A signed transfer request.
 It is created when a `UnsignedTransfer_Sign` is exercised in an `UnsignedTransfer`.
-In includes all the data of the `UnsignedTransfer` and also the signed transaction encoded in Base58 and a send status.
+In includes all the data of the `UnsignedTransfer` and also the signed transaction encoded in JSON and a send status.
 The send status informs the current status of the transfer request with respect to the network.

 **Module:** Topl.Transfer